 A clinical diagnosis of PTSD means that you’ve experienced symptoms for at least a month, but some patients’ struggles are long-term.
 This is one reason why it’s critical to seek professional help for PTSD, and not to suffer in silence.

 There’s progressive treatment available in your community, however.
-The compassionate team of clinicians at Progressive Behavioral Health employs a diverse menu of advanced PTSD treatments to build a personalized treatment plan for you.
+The compassionate team of clinicians at LifeStance Health employs a diverse menu of advanced PTSD treatments to build a personalized treatment plan for you.

 What are the risk factors and symptoms of PTSD?